-- (a) What are fringe benefits and why are they paid? - (b) List and explain the types of fringe benefits that are available to employees.
+- 1. What is fringe benefits and why are they paid? - 2.
+List and explain the types of fringe benefits that are available to employees.

 Fringe benefits are a part of general compensation.
 It is part of what new entrants use in deciding whether to work for one organization rather than another.
 As such, organizations have to pay some attention to it.